Honeysuckle Blossom Jelly

 • Add the liquid to a large stock pot.

-• Stir the pectin and lemon juice, and bring this to a boil, boiling for 1 minute.
+• Stir the pectin and lemon juice, then bring this to a boil, boiling hard for 1 minute.

-• Add the sugar, stirring continually, and boil for another minute.
+• Add the sugar, stirring continually, and boil hard for another minute.

-• Ladle the jelly into hot, sterilized jars, leaving 1/2 inch head space.
+• Ladle the jelly into hot jars, leaving 1/2 inch head space.

 • Listen for the "pop" of success!